DIY Cold Plunge

 Alternatively, instead of chemicals, you can use an ozone generator in-line with your system.
 This is a bit tricky to get right, involving using a venturi and a ozone generator that can output enough ozone, and carries some respiratory exposure risk.
 There's also internet controversy as to whether the ozone would break down the plastic that the Grizzly is made from (with several others saying it won't).

 You may also want to get some hot tub cleaning tools for larger particulate that your outlet doesn't suck up (such as if it floats or sinks to the bottom).
-This $1 water toy is super useful to collect particulate on the cooler floor.
+This $1 water toy (or better, this one with better capacity and thicker plastic) is super useful to collect particulate on the cooler floor.

 Check your filter regularly to make sure it's not too dirty.
 The filters are fairly cheap, so replace them as they get clogged to not wear your pump down.